 As the name suggests, Intel is not playing around with this one.
 For all of you who are running on an Intel-based system, this CPU stress testing tool is by far the best stress testing tools to stress test your CPU, GPU, and RAM.
 See how they will perform under heavy workloads.
 While stress testing this story gives complete details about the CPU such as its utilization, temperature, any existing thermal throttling, frequency, and threading information.

 The XTU or Extreme training utility is available to download for free at this website.
 You just have to accept their terms and conditions before proceeding to download it.
 As if anyone reads them, right?
 Just scroll to the and then click on I accept and your file will begin download immediately.
 It’s only about 34 megabytes so it should be quick, depending on your internet connection of course!

-Bear in mind that this is not intense algorithmic over not that other bank was put on your CPU in the name of stress testing. why that can be called as a valid stress testing scenario not everyone uses a bunch of algorithms every single day on their computers.
+Bear in mind that this is not intense algorithmic.
+Not that other bank was put on your CPU in the name of stress testing.

 Of course, there is a healthy mix of graphical rendering and simulation parts there too.
-So overall, this is a very well balanced benchmark in in case you are trying to use your system as an average consumer, which I think you most probably are.
+So overall, this is a very well balanced benchmark.
+In case you are trying to use your system as an average consumer, which I think you most probably are.

 Bear in mind that this is a paid software and not a freeware.
 Apparently they are going to shift their website to some other place.
 Which they have kept as a reminder over at their site.